peilinye/tp/docs/DeveloperGuide.md

 #### Summary
 In this project, we experienced challenges when implementing our backend, frontend, editing documentation, and fixing bugs.
 <br><br>
-In backend, we had to build on the existing implementation and introduced our own data structures to prevent cyclic-dependencies.
+In the backend, we had to build on the existing implementation and introduced our own data structures to prevent cyclic-dependencies.
 <br><br>
 On the frontend, we had to match the specifications as best as possible whilst also ensuring that our new features not only worked well but also stylistically was coherent to our product.
 <br><br>
-In documentation, we had to edit many of the diagrams and their accompanying explanations to account for the changes in our application as compared to the original AB3.
+In the documentation, we had to edit many of the diagrams and their accompanying explanations to account for the changes in our application as compared to the original AB3.
 <br><br>
 #### Backend
 The naive implementation would have been for Room objects to contain a set of guests and once a room is checked out, all of the room's information is moved into a list containing all historical records.